DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 Besides the loan grade, our predictors also include debt to income ratio.

 We fit a logistic model to show the quantitative relationship between whether default or not and loan grade.
-Besides the laon grade and debt to income ratio, we add loan purpose and state as the group level, which include the information of different purpose and state's random effect to our model outcome.
+Besides the loan grade and debt to income ratio, we add loan purpose and state as the group level, which include the information of different purpose and state's random effect to our model outcome.

 **glm(default ~ gradenum + dti, family=binomial)**